Billie Eilish proved anyone can access Grammy-winning gear

 It's not just in the world of music-making that the proliferation of high-quality, relatively affordable equipment and software has made it easier to produce award-winning material.
 The Ringer's "NBA Desktop" won a Sports Emmy in May for Outstanding Digital Innovation.
 That show is shot entirely on a single-camera, single-frame setup, cutting in captures from host Jason Concepcion's computer desktop.
 It's a simple production process with basic equipment.
 While I hesitate to liken an established outlet like The Ringer to some random person in a bedroom, the achievement goes to show that you don't need an elaborate set, massive budgets or frenzied entourages to produce award-winning content.

 In recent years, it's become much easier to reach a large audience.
 YouTube, SoundCloud and even Amazon's Kindle self-publishing platform have pulled some of that power out of the clutches of old-school production houses and broadcast networks, placing it in the hands of anyone with an email address.
 The rise of Instagram and Twitter culture gave any individual with a decent camera and a good joke the ability to market themselves and control their own message, eliminating the need for pesky agents and publicists.

 Now, as cameras, microphones, mixers and editing software get better and more affordable, pretty much anyone can create top-notch material.
+Audio engineer Matt Jordan, Pro Audio category manager for music gear marketplace Reverb, told Engadget that "the barrier of entry to becoming a great engineer or producer is lower than ever."
+Second-hand gear through outlets like Reverb also help put pro-level equipment within reach by offering them for fractions of retail prices.

 That's not to say that we've reached a point where anyone who wants to make a high-quality podcast or YouTube show can afford to do so.
 You'd still need access to a relatively powerful computer and some gear, which would cost at least a few hundred dollars.
 But in just the last five years, the creative landscape has changed significantly.
 It won't be long before the next Billie Eilish stuns the world with a unique work of art produced in a noisy dorm room or musty garage.